Grateful Dead: Sponsorship of 1992 Lithuanian Olympic basketball team

 The "Skully" tie-dyed T-shirt, designed by New York City artist Greg Speirs, became a symbol of Lithuanian basketball.

 After Lithuania gained its independence from the USSR, the country announced its withdrawal from the 1992 Olympics due to the lack of any money to sponsor participants.
 But NBA star Šarūnas Marčiulionis, a native Lithuanian basketball star, wanted to help his native team to compete.
 His efforts resulted in a call from representatives of the Grateful Dead who set up a meeting with the band members.
 The band agreed to fund transportation costs for the team (about $5,000) along with Grateful Dead designs for the team's jerseys and shorts.
 The Lithuanian basketball team won the bronze medal and the Lithuanian basketball/Grateful Dead T-shirts became part of pop culture, especially in Lithuania.
 The incident was covered by the documentary The Other Dream Team.

 Live performances

 Grateful Dead members in the early 1980s: Brent Mydland, Bob Weir, and Jerry Garcia watch Bill Kreutzmann play the drums.
-Not pictured: Phil Lesh and Mickey Hart.